 Utah Admin.
-Rule R657-10, R657-42 and R657-62
+Rule R657-10.
+R657-42 and R657-62

-If you did not draw any type of limited-entry permit in the cougar drawing, don't lose hope.
-You can still purchase permits that will allow you to hunt and pursue cougars during the 2019-2020 season.
+If you did not draw a limited-entry permit in the cougar drawing, don't lose hope.
+You can still purchase permits that will allow you to hunt and pursue cougars during the 2021-2022 season.
 This section explains which permits are available online and over the counter.
+You can also learn more about the spot-and-stalk hunt and the option to harvest two cougars each season.